 - 10.1.
 Voluntary Transfer - 10.1.1.
 Notices of vacancies shall be posted in all school as they become known. - 10.1.2.
 By March 1, a unit member desiring to voluntarily transfer from one school to another for the following school year shall submit a voluntary transfer request form to the Director of Human Resources (Appendix M).
 This request is confidential; the request form will be retained in the Human Resources Office for one school year in a file separate from the personnel file.
 These requests shall not be viewed by a unit member's current site administration.
 At the start of the next school year, these requests will be destroyed. - 10.1.3.
 A unit member with a voluntary transfer form on file will be notified by the Human Resources Office of vacant positions in the district.
 Vacant positions are identified by the Human Resources Office. - 10.1.3.1.
 When offered a voluntary transfer, a unit member has the option to decline an offer of a voluntary transfer and/or withdraw the voluntary transfer request. - 10.1.4.
 A voluntary transfer will be granted to a unit member who has satisfactory evaluations in Standards I through VI in his/her previous two evaluation cycles.
-A voluntary transfer may be denied to a unit member who has been the recipient of progressive discipline as described in Article 17.3 since his/her most recent evaluation cycle. - 10.1.4.1.
-If there are multiple candidates who have the qualifications stated in 10.1.4, the principal of the site with the vacancy makes the final selection from the candidates. - 10.1.4.2.
+A voluntary transfer may be denied to a unit member who has been the recipient of progressive discipline as described in Article 17.3 since his/her most recent evaluation cycle. - 10.1.5.
+For members who wish to transfer into a position requiring a credential that was obtained after their hire date, they may go through the interview process with other candidates.
+If not selected, members have the right to a meeting with human resources to discuss the reasons why they were not selected. - 10.1.5.1.
+If there are multiple candidates who have the qualifications stated in 10.1.4, the principal of the site with the vacancy makes the final selection from the candidates. - 10.1.5.2.
 If there are no unit members with a voluntary transfer request on file who meet the requirements of 10.1.4, the vacant position will be open to other candidates. - 10.2.
 Involuntary Transfer - 10.2.1.
 In the event there are no volunteers for transfer from a school where there is an excess of unit members to a school where there is an opening, principals shall recommend candidates for involuntary transfer.
 The unit member affected shall be provided with copies of the recommendation for involuntary transfer.